vpelss/Emogics_Tarot_Script_WP/README.md

 ## Spreads

-They are stored in Wordpress pages and displayed as such.
+Spreads are stored in Wordpress pages and displayed as such.
-They are stored as sub pages under the empty 'spreads' page.
+Spreads are stored as sub pages under the empty 'spreads' page.
 This is where you can modify, or create your own spreads.

 To modify or create spreads, you should be comfortable to create and edit pages in Wordpress.
 A little css, html and JS knowledge will go a long way if you want to get creative.